 Sever’s disease or calcaneal apophysitis is usually the most common cause of pain in the heel of children.
-The pain is caused because there is an injury/inflammation to the growth plate of the calcaneus from the Achilles tendon pulling.
+The pain is caused because there is an injury or inflammation to the growth plate of the calcaneus from the Achilles tendon pulling.
 The Achilles is the strongest tendon of the foot and has a lot of force.
-Sever’s disease usually occurs between the ages of 8 and 14 years of age and in kids who play tennis, basketball and soccer.
+Sever’s disease usually occurs in kids between the ages of 8 and 14 and in those who play tennis, basketball, and soccer.
 The condition is due to an underlying mechanical problem with the way the foot functions and is not a disease process through the body.
-At the beginning of soccer and basketball seasons our office sees a lot of kids with pain in their heels, luckily we can usually keep the little athletes playing their sports without having to cast them
+At the beginning of soccer and basketball seasons our office sees a lot of kids with pain in their heels, luckily we can usually keep the little athletes playing their sports without having to substitute them.

 - Muscle stretching exercises